-FLASHING DISPLAY indicates that the blanket or patient temperature is not being maintained within 0.5°C of the set point temperature.
+FLASHING DISPLAY indicates that the water or patient temperature is not being maintained within the acceptable limits of the set point temperature.
 It is accompanied by an audible alarm.
+See section 3.2 for explanations of the various alarms that have a flashing temperature display.